ietf/id-guidelines/README.md

 Versions of Internet-Drafts are removed from the Repository when any of the following occur:

-  * the I-D is updated with a new version
+  * The I-D is updated with a new version.
-  * the I-D is replaced by another Internet-Draft
+  * The I-D is replaced by another Internet-Draft.
-  * the I-D is published as an RFC
+  * The I-D is published as an RFC.
-  * the I-D expires.
+  * The I-D expires.

 An I-D expires 185 days after the I-D was placed in the repository unless it is in a state that prevents it from expiring.
 Examples of such states include